Wellbeing Software Improving Childhood Immunisation in the East of England

 Healthcare: Connected with Wellbeing Data Management Services

-Provide CHIS uses the TPP SystmOne clinical system to store and share clinical immunisation records from corresponding GP practices.
+Provide CHIS uses the TPP SystmOne clinical software to store and share clinical immunisation records from corresponding GP practices.
 Where information was transferred within the same platform (SystmOne GP to SystmOne CHIS) there was a greater level of accuracy with data input and vaccination scheduling.

 However, in instances where the GP practice was operating on an alternative platform (EMIS, Vision or Microtest) the data was unable to automatically synchronise.
 This meant that practices had to collate and send the latest immunisation details from these systems to Provide CHIS, who then manually re-input them into the child health system; a timely process that increased the risk of transposition errors and inaccurate data input.

-Wellbeing Software’s automated primary care data extraction tool enables Provide CHIS to schedule and upload child health immunisation information from other GP clinical systems into TPP SystmOne.
+Wellbeing Software’s automated primary care software data extraction tool enables Provide CHIS to schedule and upload child health immunisation information from other GP clinical systems into TPP SystmOne.
 It removed previous barriers by creating an open channel of communication between siloed systems.

 The immunisation data was provided on a weekly basis in a secure, reliable and efficient manner with datasets scheduled and delivered overnight to prevent practice disruption and reduce the burden on staff.